 How to do something

-This page shows you how to use DL_POLY to acheive a specific task.
-Please note that there may be many other alternative ways to achieve certain tasks, depending on the syatem states and types of systems.
-Below only shows a general guide.
+This page shows you how to use DL_POLY to acheive specific tasks.
+Please note that there may be many other alternative ways to achieve certain tasks, depending on the system states and types of systems.
+We only show a general guide below.

 Content